 These are the assistants that run on your computer and help you complete a part of the tasks that you are performing.
-For eg., if you usually search and copy paste data from one application to multiple applications, you can invoke an attended RPA to take over just these set of activities.
+For eg., if you usually search and copy-paste data from one application to multiple applications, you can invoke an attended RPA to take over just this set of activities.
 The control is then returned to you by RPA to carry out the next set of tasks.
 This type of automation usually helps agents at call centers.

 Imagine – with this, the long, repetitive processes are replaced with single clicks!
 This greatly reduces the time it takes to train your representatives.
 Attended RPA can hence reduce the average handling times improving your customer experience.